-Figure A.4 - 2.1 General terms related to combating land degradation and desertification
+Figure A.4 General terms related to combating land degradation and desertification

-Figure A.5 - 2.2 Terms related to land (Need to edit to include additional T&D)
+Figure A.5 Terms related to land

-Annex B
+Annex B (informative)

 Natural factors contributing to land degradation

 B.1 General

 A range of natural factors can make landscapes more vulnerable to degradation and when combined with human activities this risk can result in varying degrees of land degradation and desertification from which recovery is very slow or impossible.
 Climate and extreme weather events exerts a strong influence over vegetation type, biomass and diversity.
 Precipitation and temperature determine the potential distribution of terrestrial vegetation and constitute the principal factors in the genesis and evolution of soil.
 Precipitation also influences vegetation production.
 In wet climates precipitation supports growth of rich forests but if these are cleared, intense precipitation can lead to landslides and water erosion.
 In dryer environments precipitation controls the spatial and temporal use of land for grazing and when precipitation is very low favours the nomadic lifestyle.